dymmond/esmerald/docs/en/docs/contrib/mail.md

 ```

 !!!
 Note
-    Esmerald also has the `Gateway`, this is just an alternative for example purposes.
+    Ravyn also has the `Gateway`, this is just an alternative for example purposes.

 ---